-Seeking recovery from PTSD and a reprieve from the intensity of frontline activism, Karlien turned to the arts as a form of healing and expression.
-This led her to pursue a degree in Contemporary Art at the University of South Australia, where she graduated in 2017.
-Her work was recognized with the prestigious Minter Ellison Award for Artist with Outstanding Creative Potential.
-In 2018, she was awarded a Carclew International Project Grant, which took her to Jingdezhen, China, for a seven-week ceramic residency in the world’s porcelain capital.
+Turning to art as a form of healing and self-expression following her departure from frontline activism, Karlien completed a degree in Contemporary Art at the University of South Australia in 2017, where she was awarded the Minter Ellison Award for Outstanding Creative Potential.
+In 2018, she received an International Project Grant to undertake a seven-week ceramic residency in Jingdezhen, China—the historic centre of porcelain production.

 Resume